Our Top 10 Trailing Houseplants

 Monstera Monkey Leaf

 You’ll love the Monstera Monkey Leaf – check out its funky holey leaves!
 Did you know that “Monstera” means strange in Latin?
-The plant gets its name from its unique-looking leaves.
+The top 10 trailing houseplant gets its name from its unique-looking leaves.

 The Monstera Monkey Leaf enjoys a drink every five days.
 Allow the soil to dry out between every watering to prevent your plant from sitting in water.
 It also thrives in a humid environment.
 You could place it in a bathroom or kitchen to keep the soil and leaves nice and moist.